 § 9001C Intent and purpose.

 The General Assembly finds and declares that the way it manages information technology will play a strong role in determining the future success of the State.
 Information technology resources in state government are valuable strategic assets belonging to the citizens of Delaware and must be managed accordingly.
 The development and implementation of a single, common, statewide technology direction is fundamental to every aspect of state government including strengthening economic development, expanding education opportunities and providing the most efficient delivery of services to the citizens of Delaware.
-The General Assembly further finds and declares that the creation of a new Department will best support the State in this endeavor to unify its technology strategy while identifying those solutions which will best improve service delivery to the citizens of Delaware.
+The General Assembly further finds and declares there is a critical role of information and information systems in the provision of life, health, safety, and other crucial services to the citizens of the State of Delaware and there is a need to mitigate the risk posed to these services due to ever-evolving cybersecurity threats.

 § 9002C Establishment of the Department of Technology and Information.

-A Department of Technology and Information is established to replace the Office of Information Services within the Executive Department, and shall have the powers, duties and functions vested in the Department by this chapter.
+A Department of Technology and Information is established within the Executive Department, and shall have the powers, duties and functions vested in the Department by this chapter.

 § 9003C Definitions.